Deformed cluster maps of type $A_{2N}$: Introduction

-In Section~\ref{ss:cluster-algs}, we give some brief background on cluster algebras, mutation periodicity and cluster maps.
-We follow this in Section~\ref{ss:discrete-int-sys} by recalling the associated definitions to consider these as discrete integrable systems and in Section~\ref{ss:sing-analysis}, we give a short introduction to the heuristic method known as \emph{singularity analysis} for difference equations.
-Section~\ref{ss:deformations} introduces the deformation theory of the third author and Kouloukas and Section~\ref{ss:Laurentification} shows how singularity analysis may be used to \emph{Laurentify} the deformed map, that is, lift this to an undeformed cluster map on a higher-dimensional space.
+In this paper, we consider the deformation of an integrable cluster map corresponding to the even-dimensional case of Dynkin type $A_{2N}$, for all values of $N\geq 1$.
+Section 2 consists of introductory material, illustrated with simple examples.
+In subsection~\ref{ss:cluster-algs}, we give some brief background on cluster algebras, mutation periodicity and cluster maps.
+We follow this in subsection~\ref{ss:discrete-int-sys} by recalling the appropriate notions required to define discrete integrable systems in this context.
+Next, in subsection~\ref{ss:sing-analysis}, we give a short introduction to a heuristic method for identifying integrable difference equations known as \emph{singularity confinement analysis} \cite{Grammaticos1991DoIM}, with a subsequent exposition in subsection~\ref{s:algentrop} of the concept of \emph{algebraic entropy} for rational maps \cite{Bellon_1999}, and its connection with degree growth of cluster variables.
+Subsection~\ref{ss:deformations} introduces the details of the deformation approach of the second author and Kouloukas, and in subsection~\ref{ss:Laurentification} we present two examples of how singularity confinement analysis may be used to perform \emph{Laurentification} of a deformed map, thereby lifting it to an undeformed cluster map on a higher-dimensional space.

-In Section~\ref{s:type-A2N}, we begin the analysis of cluster maps associated to type $A_{2N}$ in general.
-We give the associated Poisson structure, construct appropriate first integrals and hence show that the periodic cluster map associated to type $A_{2N}$ is integrable (Theorem~\ref{t:A2N-integrable}).
+In Section~\ref{s:type-A2N}, we begin our analysis of Zamolodchikov periodic cluster maps in Dynkin type $A_{2N}$, which are the starting point for their subsequent deformations.
+After presenting the associated Poisson structure, obtained from the symplectic form, in the undeformed case we construct a set of first integrals and use them to show that the periodic cluster map of type $A_{2N}$ is integrable in the Liouville--Arnold sense (Theorem~\ref{liouvilleA2N}).

-In Section~\ref{ss:type-A6} we examine the base case for our ``inductive'' approach, namely type $A_{6}$.
-Using this and a comparison with type $A_{4}$, we see that the Laurentification of the former is obtained from that of the latter by insertion of a particular quiver, in a form of local expansion: these are shown in Figures~\ref{fig:localexp-intro} and \ref{fig:Q4toQ6-intro} (occurring later as Figures~\ref{fig:Localexpansion} and \ref{fig:Q4toQ6}).